archquise/H.Modules/README.md

 4. The copyright notice and this permission notice must be included in all copies or substantial portions of the Software.
 5. By using the Software, you agree to be bound by the terms and conditions of this license.

-**Contact:** For any inquiries or requests for permissions, please contact codwiz@yandex.ru.
+**Contact:** For any inquiries or requests for permissions, please contact archquise@gmail.com.

 <details>
   <summary>Show Full License Details</summary>